Quantum Suppression of Mass Inflation in Reissner-Nordstr\"{o}m Interiors via Wheeler-DeWitt Equation: Abstract

 \section{Abstract}

-We construct a canonical quantization, the Wheeler-DeWitt equation, of the interior geometry of static and spherically symmetric black holes in Einstein–Maxwell–$\Lambda$ framework, focusing on Reissner–Nordström.
-The wave function of the Wheeler-DeWitt equation for the Reissner-Nordström black hole is set to be on-shell and exhibiting exponential damping away from the classical locus.
+We construct a canonical quantization, the Wheeler-DeWitt equation, of the interior geometry of static and spherically symmetric black holes in Einstein–Maxwell–$\Lambda$ framework, focusing on Reissner–Nordstr\"{o}m.
+The wave function of the Wheeler-DeWitt equation for the Reissner-Nordstr\"{o}m black hole is set to be on-shell and exhibiting exponential damping away from the classical locus.
 Horizon boundary conditions for the wave function generate two regimes: a single inward mode from event horizon yields monotonic decay, while superpositions produce either a quantum bounce (single time arrow) or interference‑driven “annihilation‑to‑nothing” (two time arrows).
 We show that these are generic features of static black hole interiors.
-Furthermore, the wave function of the Schwarzschild black hole, obtained as the charge-neutral limit of the Reissner–Nordström black hole, is monotonically decaying and no longer unbounded.
-Moreover, this framework unifies classical and quantum interiors, suggests a quantum gravitational resolution to the mass inflation, and motivates extensions to Kerr and regular black holes.
+Furthermore, the wave function of the Schwarzschild black hole, obtained as the charge-neutral limit of the Reissner–Nordstr\"{o}m black hole, is monotonically decaying and no longer unbounded.
+Moreover, this framework unifies classical and quantum interiors, suggests a quantum gravitational suppression to the mass inflation, and motivates extensions to Kerr and regular black holes.